dendo26881/BME_Health_Calculator_Suite/README.md

 A Python application for tracking personal health data, monitoring nutrition, and generating health-related charts.
 This project is part of EGBI122 as a pair-project by:

-- Phot
+- Photcharakan Fonganantarat 6813381
-- Supakrit Prungsamrankij
+- Supakrit Prungsamrankij 6813397

 ---